alirazi1992/opsmarine---Front-and-Back-/README.md

+# 🌊 MarineOps 2025 — Vessel Tracking, Fuel Intelligence & IT Ticketing
+ a modern, full-stack marine operations dashboard that tracks vessels, monitors fuel usage (with ML -style efficiency insights), and manags IT tickets — all in one place.

+ ----

+ # ✨ Highlights

 # OpsMarine Frontend

 A modern frontend for the OpsMarine application — leveraging Tailwind CSS and a component-based architecture to build a responsive, clean, and efficient user interface for marine operations.